An7ar35/blogator/README.md

 > Number of entries to the most recent posts/articles to place inside the `newest-posts` section of the page.

     landing-top-tags    = 5;
+    landing-top_authors = 5;

-> Top used tags in the posts/articles to display inside the `top-tags` section of the page.
+> Top used tags/authors in the posts/articles to display inside the `top-tags` and `top-authors` sections respectively of the page.

     landing-featured = ["0.html", "1.html", "2.html"];